msschambach/reactjs-component-message-passing/README.md

 # React Js Component Message Passing

-Just playing around with different approaches to passing around messages from one component to another.
+Just playing around with different approaches to passing around messages and data from one component to another.

 ## Usage
 Just clone this repo, navigate to the root folder on your terminal and run